-At level 4 students will study fundamental modules common across PE, coaching and development.
+During the first year (level 4) students will study fundamental modules common across PE, coaching and development.
 The broad-based start to the degree provides opportunity for students to be confident in their choice as they gain more knowledge and learn about the degree subject.
-The course design however facilitates the flexibility to progress onto one of the related degrees at the end of level the first year.
+The course design however facilitates the flexibility for students to progress onto one of the related degrees at the end of the first year.